heinrickturingan/inft4001/README.md

 💞️ I’m looking to collaborate on ... -projects to help improve and develop my skills- 📫 How to reach me ... -aishaakinyera@gmail.com-

+👋 Hi, I’m @heinrickturingan
+👀 I’m interested in ... -basketball, movies, working included- 🌱 I’m currently learning ... -Business Intelligence and Analytics- 💞️ I’m looking to collaborate on ... -stocks and crypto- 📫 How to reach me ... -heinrickturingan@yahoo.com-